Cristina-Tobias/clustintime/README.md

 When we talk about measuring similarity in the time domain, we are investigating how closely the temporal profiles of 2 or more signals align over a specified period.

-This analytical strategy becomes invaluable in scenarios where the temporal sequence of neuronal events is not predetermined.
 By employing clustering algorithms sensitive to temporal dynamics, researchers can uncover meaningful patterns in neural activity, shedding light on how different neurons or brain regions organize their responses over time.
-This approach is particularly relevant for understanding the intricacies of neural processing in real-world, uncontrolled conditions or clinical settings, where precise timing information may be challenging to obtain.

-This toolbox aims to fill the gap in time domain analysis. ????

-## Introduction

-Spatial clustering is conventionally employed to identify patterns of synchronous BOLD fMRI signals across regions (Thirion, B. 2014)

-There is increasing interest in applying clustering algorithms in the temporal domain (Jo, Y. 2021)

 ### Key points of time domain clustering algorithms